-In addition pupils who are identified as having SEN are invited to participate in:
+In addition, pupils who are identified as having SEND are invited to participate in:

+- reviewing their targets

-- Individual Education Plan reviews and setting of IEP targets - Working with learning and behaviour mentors where necessary - Annual reviews
+- working with learning and behaviour mentors where necessary

+- Annual reviews

 Transition

 At Pendragon Primary School we have an Open Evening during the summer term, to which parents are invited, enabling them to meet the new teacher and discuss any concerns.
 Parents' evenings and regular informal contact through an 'open door' policy provide good opportunities for parents and teachers to talk informally.